IIIF/api/source/api/presentation/2.0/index.md

     * A canvas or content resource _MUST NOT_ have a viewing direction.
     * A range or layer _MAY_ have a viewing direction.

-viewing_hint
+viewingHint
 :   A hint to the viewer as to the most appropriate method of displaying the resource.
 This specification defines the following possible values:

     * "individuals": Valid on manifest, sequence and range.
 The canvases referenced from the resource are all individual sheets, and _SHOULD NOT_ be presented in a page-turning interface.
 Examples include a set of views of a 3 dimensional object, or a set of the front sides of photographs in a collection.
     * "paged": Valid on manifest, sequence and range.
 The canvases represent pages in a bound volume, and _SHOULD_ be presented in a page-turning interface if one is available.
 The first canvas is a single view (the first recto) and thus the second canvas represents the back of the object in the first canvas.
     * "continuous": Valid on manifest, sequence and range.
 Each canvas is the complete view of one side of a long scroll or roll and an appropriate rendering might only display part of the canvas at any given time rather than the entire object.
     * "non-paged": Canvases with this hint _MUST NOT_ be presented in a page turning interface, and _MUST_ be skipped over when determining the page sequence.
 This viewing hint _MUST_ be ignored if the current sequence or manifest does not have the 'paged' viewing hint.
     * "top": Only valid on a range.
-A range which has this `viewing_hint` is the top-most node in a hierarchy of ranges that represents a structure to be rendered by the client to assist in navigation.
+A range which has this `viewingHint` is the top-most node in a hierarchy of ranges that represents a structure to be rendered by the client to assist in navigation.
 For example, a table of contents within a paged object, major sections of a 3d object, the textual areas within a single scroll, and so forth.
 Other ranges that are descendants of the "top" range are the entries to be rendered in the navigation structure.
 There _MAY_ be multiple ranges marked with this hint.
 If so, the client _SHOULD_ display a choice of multiple structures to navigate through.

     Usage:
     {: .usage}
-    * A manifest, sequence or range _MAY_ have a viewing hint, with scope as per viewing_direction.
+    * A manifest, sequence or range _MAY_ have a viewing hint, with scope as per viewingDirection.
     * A canvas _MAY_ have a viewing hint, and the only hint defined by this specification for canvases is "non-paged".  "non-paged" is only valid if the canvas is within a manifest, sequence or range that is "paged", and the particular canvas _MUST NOT_ be displayed in a page-turning viewer.
     * A content resource _MAY_ have a viewing hint but there are no defined values in this specification.